KasparEtter/ef1p/pages/email/email.md

 As we saw [earlier](#why-outgoing-mail-servers), [email spoofing](https://en.wikipedia.org/wiki/Email_spoofing) is addressed in two steps:
-The incoming mail server of the recipient verifies that the other party is authorized to send emails on behalf of the sender's domain and the outgoing mail server of this domain ensures that the local part of the `From` address belongs to the user who submitted the message.
+The incoming mail server of the recipient verifies that the other party is authorized to send emails on behalf of the sender's domain, and the outgoing mail server of this domain ensures that the local part of the `From` address belongs to the user who submitted the message.